reubenrodrigues24/WebsiteLiteVersionRedirect/README.md

 *Obtain API Key
 *Make required chages to the values in the main webpage containing the script.
 Comments Inclded for help

+## Live Demo

+*A live demo can be found at http://flictech.in/magnovite

 ##DISCLAIMER
-I do not own any scripts provided by http://speedof.me/
+*I do not own any scripts provided by http://speedof.me/